A Touch of Nostalgia with JS Paint

 - JS Paint is used to draw, color, and edit pictures.
 You can also import images from a digital camera and edit them.
 You can save your creations in all the standard formats, including .jpg and .bmp.

 - You can paint by dragging the mouse over the canvas.
 You can also use different types of artistic brushes.
-There are even a multitude of pen types.
+There is even a multitude of pen types.
 With JS Paint, you can even add a watercolor or oil paint effect.

 - To make it feel like you’re painting, the brush tends to run out of paint after a certain amount of time.
 So you need to put it back into color.
 It’s almost as if you’re doing a real-time painting.